Tag

 After the firing of Scott Forstall, iOS development was overseen by Jony Ive, Apple’s head of design, who had previously only worked on hardware.
 In this version of iOS, Ive ushered in a major overhaul of the user interface, designed to make it more modern.

-While the design was indeed more modern, its small, thin fonts were hard to read for some users and frequent animations caused motion sickness for others.
+While the design was indeed more modern, its small, thin were hard to read for some users and frequent animations caused motion sickness for others.
 The design of the current iOS is derived from the changes made in iOS 7.
 After Apple made improvements, and users became accustomed to the changes, complaints subsided.

 Key New Features: